jaysharma03/FUTURE_DS_01/README.md

 ---

 ## ▶️ Usage
-1. Download the .pbix file
+- Download the `.pbix` file
-2. Open in Power BI Desktop
+- Open it in Power BI Desktop
-3. Use slicers and filters to explore insights
+- Use slicers and filters to explore insights
-4. Export reports if needed
+- Analyze trends across time, region, and products

 ---